More Signs Of Donald Trump 2020 Doom And Gloom, New Poll Shows Joe Biden Leading Crucial Michigan By 10 Points

 Michigan’s 16 electorate votes plus Arizona’s 11 would still leave Biden 14 votes short of the necessary Electoral College total of 270 required to win the presidency.
 But Biden also appears to be well ahead of Trump in Pennsylvania, another state narrowly won by Trump in 2016 that proved essential to his victory.
 Though no head-to-head poll has been taken in Pennsylvania since May, Biden led Trump by 11 in that Quinnipiac University survey.

 If Biden holds on in Arizona, while also winning Michigan and Pennsylvania as polling appears to show is likely, he finishes with 274 electoral votes, per 270toWin.com.
-That total would be enough to give Biden the presidency, even without “flipping” any other state win by Trump four years earlier.
+That total would be enough to give Biden the presidency, even without “flipping” any other state won by Trump four years earlier.